ingararntzen/timingdocs/docs/source/axis.rst

     axis.update(cues);

-It is possible to include several cue arguments concerning the same key in a single batch.
-This is called **repeated** cue arguments.
-Repeated cue arguments will be applied in given order, and the net effect will be equal to the effect of splitting the cue batch into individual invokations of **update**.
-For instance, if a cue is first inserted and then deleted within a single batch, the net effect is *no effect*.

-The result of the **update** operation (see :ref:`axis-update-result`) includes a reference to the *old* state of the cue.
-With repeated cue arguments, *old* still indicates the state of the cue *before* the **update** operation was initiated.
-This way, external consumers monitoring the axis are able to reproduce its state changes correctly.

-Correct handling of repated cue arguments introduces additional complexity into the **update** operation, possibly making it slightly slower for very large (>10.000) cues batches.
-If the cue batch is known to not include any repeated cue arguents, this may be indicated using the option **no_repeated** to **update**.

-..  _axis-update-performance:

-Performance
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The performance of the **update** operation relates to the implementation of **lookup**, see :ref:`axis-lookup`.
-Since the efficiency of **lookup** depends on a sorted index, sorting must be performed as part of the **update** operation This implies that the performance of **update** is ultimately limited by sorting performace, i.e. ``Array.sort()``, which is O(N).
-Importantly, the support for :ref:`batch operations <axis-batch>` is vital for reducing the sorting overhead, by ensuring that sorting is needed only once for a large batch operation, instead of once per cue argument.
+Batch oriented processing is crucial for the efficiency of the **update** operation.
+In particular, the overhead of reevaluating internal indexes may be paid once for the accumulated effects of the entire batch, as opposed to once per cue modification.

 ..  warning::

-    Repeated invocation of the update operation is an *anti-pattern* with respect to performance!
-Cue operations should always be aggregated and then applied together as a single update operation.
+    Repeated invocation of **update** is an *anti-pattern* with respect to performance!
+Cue operations should if possible be aggregated and then applied together as a single batch operation.

     ..  code-block:: javascript